 Yes, you can.
 From the FIMS Internet page, login to the Intranet page, click on the myFIMS Printing link near the top of the Quick Links column to access your online printing account.
 Once logged into your account, choose Web Print near the top right, and follow the instructions.
 Your job will print to the same option of printers that you would see at a FIMS lab workstation.

 Am I eligible for a refund if the printer jams or runs out of ink, or if my document prints incorrectly or illegibly?

 If a print job fails due to mechanical or system problems you can request a refund online.
 You submit a request by accessing your myFIMS Printing account via the Intranet Quick Links column.
 Access the Recent Print Jobs list, and click on Request Refund in the Status column of the job in question.
 Add the reason for your request and click Send.
 Your request will be considered and resolved within 24 hours of submission.

 Do you offer photocopying services?

 Yes, we do.
-There is a multifunctional copier/printer/scanner available for the FIMS community to use in the Copier Room (NCB 280B) and in the room next to Lab A. Both are accessible 24 hours a day, 7 days a week.
+There is a multifunctional copier/printer/scanner available for the FIMS community to use on the third and fourth floors.
+Both are accessible 24 hours a day, 7 days a week.